Chapter 4 : Fastened

 Lily gave me a reproachful look before continuing.
 "It's real simple.
 We each have to find out ten new things about each other before we leave."

 I let it sink in.
-"That's
+"That's the big secret?"

 Lily nodded excitedly.